stack-on-fire/react-fire-flags/README.md

 #### FireFlags

-The provider to configure of the fire-flags server.
-Must be added to the root of the project before using any of the hooks or components.
+The provider to configure the communication with the fire-flags server.
+Must be added at the root of the project before using any of the hooks or components.
 Props:
 - `projectId` required the id of the fire-flags project
 - `url` optional the url of the fire-flags  backend, to pass if using a self-hosted version